Ice Challenge

-The Ice Challenge – held in 2021 as the Cup of Austria – is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Grazer Eislaufverein and Skate Austria (Österreichischer Eiskunstlauf Verbandin) in Graz, Austria.
-The competition debuted as an international event in 2009; prior to that, it was a regional event called the Leo-Scheu-Gedächtnislaufen, named in honor of Leo Scheu, the first president of the Grazer Eislaufverein.
+The Ice Challenge – held in 2021 as the Cup of Austria – is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Grazer Eislaufverein (Skating Club of Graz) and Skate Austria at the Eisstadion Liebenau in Graz, Austria.
+The competition debuted as an international event in 2009; prior to that, it was a regional event called the Leo-Scheu-Gedächtnislaufen (Leo Scheu Memorial Skate), named in honor of Leo Scheu, the first president of the Grazer Eislaufverein.
 When the ISU launched the Challenger Series in 2014, the Ice Challenge was one of the inaugural competitions.
 The Ice Challenge has been a Challenger Series event four times during its history as of 2025.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and when the event was part of the Challenger Series, skaters earned World Standing points based on their results.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels; when the event is part of the Challenger Series, skaters earn ISU World Standing points based on their results.